thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

 We begin by formalising the problem statement.

-A contruction of "the circle" is :
+A construction of "the circle" is :

 - a point called ``base``
 - an edge from that point to itself called ``loop``